Bamboo Harvester

-Bamboo Harvester (1949–1970) was the American Saddlebred/part-Arabian horse that portrayed Mister Ed on the 1961–1966 comedy series of the same name.
+Bamboo Harvester (1949–1970) was the American Saddlebred/part-Arabian horse that was known for portraying Mister Ed on the 1961–1966 comedy series of the same name.
 Foaled in 1949, the gelding was trained by Will Rogers' protégé, Les Hilton.
-He was born in the Los Angeles area but sources disagree as to whether his birthplace was in El Monte or at Harvester Farms in Chatsworth, California.
+He was born in the Los Angeles area but some sources disagree as to whether his birthplace was in El Monte or at Harvester Farms in Chatsworth, California.

 In 1968, two years after the cancellation of Mister Ed, at the age of 19, Bamboo began to suffer from a variety of age related ailments, including kidney problems and arthritis.
 He was euthanized in 1970.

 A second palomino horse named Pumpkin (alternatively Punkin), which had posed for still pictures used in press kits for the show and some personal appearances, survived until 1979.
 After Bamboo Harvester's death, the second horse was unofficially known as Mister Ed.